 Sierra Leone's other major economic asset is one of the world's largest natural harbours, which the government is hoping to develop as a hub for international and transit trade for the whole of the region.

-Since the end of the war, the economy has grown healthily at between 4 and 7% annually up until 2012 where it is estimated to have increased to 21.3%.
+Since the end of the war, the economy has grown healthily at between 4 and 7% annually until 2012, where it is estimated to have increased to 21.3%.
+Economic growth slowed to 3.5% in 2018 but increased to 5.0% in 2019.
 Inevitably, Sierra Leone still depends on large injections of foreign aid to support the economy, and the IMF and World Bank have been involved in the government's reconstruction plans.